Towards Safe Autonomous Driving Policies using a Neuro-Symbolic Deep Reinforcement Learning Approach: Safe Learning of Autonomous Driving

-The action space $\mathcal{A}$ includes the set of possible actions that the AV agent can take.
+\textbf{Action Space. } The action space $\mathcal{A}$ includes the set of possible actions that the AV agent can take.
 Since the main goal is to avoid collisions by efficiently changing the lane, the action space includes three symbolic actions, called \verb|lane_keeping|, \verb|left_lane_change|, and \verb|right_lane_change| which are converted to [0, 1, 2] in the DRL neural network, respectively.
-Unlike \citet{baheri2020deep} and \citet{wang2019lane}, we removed $v_x$ from the action space since we employed a rule-based longitudinal velocity scheme to produce the favorable acceleration, creating a smooth driving.
+Unlike \citep{baheri2020deep,wang2019lane}, $v_x$ is removed from the action space since we employed a rule-based longitudinal velocity scheme which adjusts the longitudinal acceleration based on the availability and distance of the front vehicle.
+The associated rules and parameters are designed in a way producing accelerations with small values, thereby creating a smooth driving.
+This scheme is discussed in-depth in the Longitudinal Velocity Control sub-section.